Job Scripts on Saga

 #SBATCH --mem-per-cpu=32G

 Please note that not all of the ordinary software modules will work on the hugemem nodes, due to the different cpu type.
 If you encounter any software-related issues, we are happy to help you at support@nris.no.
-As an alternative, you can use the NESSI or EESSI modules.
-These have been built to support the cpus on the hugemem nodes.
-To activate the modules, do module load NESSI/2023.06 (NESSI) or module load EESSI/2023.06 (EESSI) before you load modules.
+As an alternative, you can use the EESSI module.
+The software available with EESSI have been built to support the cpus on the hugemem nodes.
+To activate the module, do module load EESSI/2023.06 before you load modules.

 Accel and A100